Mission

 Founded in 1909 to give women in the arts and letters an opportunity to meet socially and intellectually, the Club holds to its original purpose while responding to the changes of contemporary life.
 Members range in age and experience from women who have earned great distinction to those in the early stages of their careers.

 The Club offers many activities for its members, their guests and the public: art exhibitions, workshops, weekly sketch groups, literary lectures, concerts, luncheons celebrating the professional lives of members and dinners addressed by distinguished guests.
-Various outreach activities engage the broader Toronto community.
+Various outreach activities engage the broader Toronto community, contributing to the city's cultural history and to women's history in Canada.

 The Club offers many activities for its members, their guests and the public: art exhibitions, workshops, weekly sketch groups, literary lectures, concerts, luncheons celebrating the professional lives of members and dinners addressed by distinguished guests.
-Various outreach activities engage the broader Toronto community.
+Various outreach activities engage the broader Toronto community, contributing to the city's cultural history and to women's history in Canada.

 CLUB HISTORY

-The Club’s founding was the inspiration of Mary Hewitt Smart (later Shenstone), a teacher of singing at the Toronto Conservatory of Music.
-She invited to a meeting a number of women she thought would like to exchange ideas or simply enjoy social occasions together.
-It was recorded that she represented “music” and that other attendees represented “art” and “literary” foci.
-This established the Club’s sectional structure to which dance, drama and humanities were later added.
-At the founding meeting, the members also decided on the name “Heliconian Club”, which derives from Mount Helicon, the mythical abode of the Muses.
+The Club was founded by the inspiring Mary Hewitt Smart (later Shenstone), a vocal teacher at the Toronto Conservatory of Music.
+She brought together a number of like-minded women in 1909 to exchange ideas and enjoy social occasions together.
+Each embodied an artistic focus: it was recorded that Mary represented “music”, while others represented “art” and “literature”.
+Ever since then, the Club has been structured into five sections: Music, Visual Art, Literature, Drama & Dance, and the Humanities.
+At the founding meeting, the members also decided on the name “Heliconian Club”, which derives from Mount Helicon, the mythical abode of Classical mythology's nine Muses.

 Heliconian Hall

-The Club meets in a charming, historic building at 35 Hazelton Avenue in the Yorkville area of the city.
-It dates from 1876 when Yorkville was a rural village on the outskirts of Toronto.
-Originally a church and then the headquarters of a painters’ union, the building was bought by the club in 1923 for $8,000 and named Heliconian Hall.
-Its architecture is Carpenter’s Gothic with a simple board and batten exterior, and with the embellishment of a Victorian rose window and carved rafters in a high vaulted ceiling.
-Its good acoustical properties are a boon to this day to the Club’s musicians and other performers.
+The Club meets in the downtown Yorkville neighbourhood, in a charming building at 35 Hazelton Avenue.
+The Hall dates from 1876 when Yorkville was a rural village on the outskirts of Toronto.
+Originally a church, and then the headquarters of a painters’ union, the building was bought by the club in 1923 for $8,000 and named Heliconian Hall.
+Its beautiful acoustics continue to make it one of Toronto's most cherished small concert halls.

-Heliconian Hall is one of the few church buildings of this style in southern Ontario.
+The building is an excellent example of the rare Carpenter’s Gothic architectural style, with a simple board and batten exterior, Victorian rose window, and carved rafters in a high vaulted ceiling.
+The Heliconian Hall is one of the few buildings of this style remaining in southern Ontario.
 It was designated a Toronto historic site in 1990 and a National Historic Site in 2008; a plaque was erected outside the building in 2011.
 Restoration of the Hall is financially supported by the Heliconian Hall Foundation.

-Heliconian Hall is one of the few church buildings of this style in southern Ontario.
+The building is an excellent example of the rare Carpenter’s Gothic architectural style, with a simple board and batten exterior, Victorian rose window, and carved rafters in a high vaulted ceiling.
+The Heliconian Hall is one of the few buildings of this style remaining in southern Ontario.
 It was designated a Toronto historic site in 1990 and a National Historic Site in 2008; a plaque was erected outside the building in 2011.
 Restoration of the Hall is financially supported by the Heliconian Hall Foundation.